MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 If enabled or not configured, sideloading of unverified extensions in Microsoft Edge is allowed.

-If disabled, sideloading of unverified extensions in Microsoft Edge is not allowed.
+If disabled, sideloading of unverified extensions in Microsoft Edge isn't allowed.
 Extensions can be installed only through Microsoft store (including a store for business), enterprise storefront (such as Company Portal) or PowerShell (using Add-AppxPackage).
-When disabled, this policy does not prevent sideloading of extensions using Add-AppxPackage via PowerShell.
+When disabled, this policy doesn't prevent sideloading of extensions using Add-AppxPackage via PowerShell.
 To prevent this, in Group Policy Editor, enable Allows development of Windows Store apps and installing them from an integrated development environment (IDE), which is located at:

 Computer Configuration > Administrative Templates > Windows Components > App Package Deployment